Multihomogenous Nonnegative Polynomials and Sums of Squares

 \section{Introduction}

-Let $\R\!\left[\ox\right]:=\R[x_1,\ldots,x_n]$ denote the ring of real $n$-variate polynomials and let $P_{n,2k}$ denote the vector space of forms (i.e homogenous polynomials) of degree $2k$ in $\R\!\left[\ox\right]$.
-A form $p \in P_{n,2k}$ is called {\em non-negative} if $p(\ox) \geq 0$ for every $\ox \in \Rn$.
-The set of {\em non-negative} forms in $P_{n,2k}$ is closed under nonnegative linear combinations and thus forms a cone.
-We denote cone of nonnegative forms of degree $2k$ by $\pos_{n,2k}$.
-A fundamental problem in polynomial optimization and real algebraic geometry is to efficiently certify non-negativity for real forms, i.e., membership in $\pos_{n,2k}$.
+Let $\R\!\left[\ox\right]:=\R[x_1,\ldots,x_n]$ denote the ring of real $n$-variate polynomials and let $P_{n,2d}$ denote the vector space of forms (i.e homogenous polynomials) of degree $2d$ in $\R\!\left[\ox\right]$.
+A form $p \in P_{n,2d}$ is called {\em non-negative} if $p(\ox) \geq 0$ for every $\ox \in \Rn$.
+The set of {\em non-negative} forms in $P_{n,2d}$ is closed under nonnegative linear combinations and thus forms a cone.
+We denote the cone of nonnegative degree $2d$ forms by $\pos_{n,2d}$.
+A fundamental problem in polynomial optimization and real algebraic geometry is to efficiently certify non-negativity for real forms, i.e., membership in $\pos_{n,2d}$.

-If a real form can be written as a sum of squares of other real polynomials then it is evidently non-negative.
-Polynomials in $P_{n,2k}$ that can be represented as sums of squares of real polynomials form a cone that we denote by $\sq_{n,2k}$.
-Clearly, $\sq_{n,2k}\subseteq\pos_{n,2k}$.
-We are then lead to the following natural question. \begin{que} For which pairs of $(n,k)$ do we have $\sq_{n,2k}=\pos_{n,2k}$? \end{que}
+If a real form can be written as a sum of squares of other real forms then it is evidently non-negative.
+Polynomials in $P_{n,2d}$ that can be represented as sums of squares of real forms form a cone that we denote by $\sq_{n,2d}$.
+Clearly, $\sq_{n,2d}\subseteq\pos_{n,2d}$.
+We are then lead to the following question. \begin{que} For which pairs of $(n,2d)$ do we have $\sq_{n,2d}=\pos_{n,2d}$? \end{que}